-The post is funded initially for 18 months.
-The salary will be on the Academic scale, Grade 6 scale in the range £40,011 - £45,437 per annum (inclusive of London Weighting).
+The post is funded from 1 April 2021 for a duration of 12 months with possibility of an extension depending on funding availability.
+The salary will be on Grade 6 of the Academic scale (salary range £40,011 to £45,437 depending on experience and inclusive of London weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Director's Days".
 Membership of the Pension Scheme is available.